 Local SEO is the process of getting your site to rank for specific keywords that send you traffic.
 When a person searches for your business they’re going to type in certain keywords into search engines, such as, Google.

 By implementing a local SEO strategy you’ll be able to attract new leads and customers to your website.

-When it comes to local SEO there’s more than enough advice out there.
+When it comes to local SEO there’s more than enough advice and Guide To Local SEO out there.
 A lot of experts recommend high-risk strategies, however, we believe it’s better to build a solid foundation, so you don’t risk the longevity of your rankings.